egilkv/Trump-Filter/README.md

-Trump Filter
+Vedum Filter
 ================================
 A Chrome extension that removes Norwegian populist politician Trygve Slagsvold Vedum from the Internet.

-Wholly based on the superb Trump Filter created by Rob Spectre, available at: https://github.com/RobSpectre/Trump-Filter.git
+The filter is wholly based on the Trump Filter created by Rob Spectre, available at: https://github.com/RobSpectre/Trump-Filter.git

-Overview (re.
-Trump, but much of this also applies to mr Vedum)
+Overview
 --------------------------
-In a culture fueled by celebrity and an electorate engineered for polarity, how can any one in these United States of America be surprised by the campaign of Donald J. Trump?
-Minted by shady back room real estate, distributed by reality television and crowned by incessant polling of ultra-early primary voters, Trump is the latest, hilarious permutation of American leadership.
-He is not the candidate we need, but surely the one we deserve.
+Tired after over four years of seeing Donald J. Trump on web sites every day, the Norwegian public is now faced with the equally annoying local nationalist and populist Trygve Slagsvold Vedum and his terrifying grin.

-In a political atmosphere where ascendance can be manufactured through attention, the only way to deflate Trump's political star is through suffocation.
-Trump can only lose if we turn off the TV.
+The only way to deflate Vedum's political star is through suffocation.
+Vedum can only lose if we turn off the TV and reduce his internet presence.

-Thus, the Trump Filter is presented as part of the antidote for this toxic candidacy.
-This Chrome extension will identify parts of a web page likely to contain Donald Trump and erase them from the Internet.
+Thus, the Vedum Filter is presented as part of the antidote for this toxic candidacy.
+This Chrome extension will identify parts of a web page likely to contain Vedum and erase them from your view.

-Share with your friends and eliminate the only currency Trump can spend to win: brand recognition.
+Share with your friends and eliminate the only currency Vedum can spend to win: brand recognition.

 Features
 --------------------------

-* Detects instances of Donald Trump on web pages, warning users of the horror they may contain.
+* Detects instances of Vedum on web pages, warning users of the horror they may contain.
-* Attempts to identify semantically sections of the page likely to contain Donald Trump and removes them from the page.
+* Attempts to identify semantically sections of the page likely to contain Vedum and removes them from the page.
 * Sensitivity settings to customize the aggressiveness of the filter - remove single references, chunks or the entire page.